 Virginia Wesleyan began in 1959 as an idea in the mind of Methodist minister Joseph S. Johnston.
-Within two years, the school had a name, a charter, and an expanding body of supporters within the Methodist establishment and the regional business student.
-All financial obligations to the college must community.
+Within two years, the school had a name, a charter, and an expanding body of supporters within the Methodist establishment and the regional business community.
 Established at a time when baby boomers were coming of age for higher education, the college received full accreditation in its first year of eligibility, enjoyed steady enrollment gains, and attained membership in the Virginia Foundation for Independent Colleges.